 \section{Modularity and clusters of journals}

+The similarity network fusion process permits to synthesize different layers of information in a unique network.
+The use of generalized and partial distance correlation allows to determine the contribution of each layer of information to the structure of the fused network.
+Hence, it is possible to search and to visualize communities in a unique network by adopting usual network analysis techniques.

-The main advantage of working with a fused network consists in the possibility to search and to visualize communities in a unique network where information about intellectual and social similarity among journals are collapsed.
-This is a major improvement with respect to previous works \cite{RN35,RN40}, where clustering or communities detection algorithms were applied separately to each layer.
+In the present setting, each fused network synthesizes information about intellectual and social similarity among journals.
+The application of network fusion techniques to explore multi--level similarity among journals represents a major improvement with respect to previous works \cite{RN35,RN40}, where clustering or community detection algorithms were applied separately to different layers.
 As a matter of fact, multiple classifications of journals emerged for a same set of journals, which have to be evaluated by qualitative inspection, as in \cite{RN35}, or by using statistics, as in \cite{RN40}.
 Moreover, multiple classifications make it difficult to interpret the results.